MiftikCZ/idea-keeper-2/README.md

 - [x] allow user to delete todos
 - [ ] add commands like `/lock` `/add last` `/delete last` ...
 - [x] custom css
-- [ ] ability to choose english instead of czech language
+- [x] ability to choose english instead of czech language (now there is only english)
 - [x] make the themes work
 - [ ] allow user to use markdown in todos
 - [x] ability to change background color to wallpaper